advanceid/multistateModel/multicores/README.txt

 md.stan is a function that will take some time, it will be cited in Rstan.

 rstan-multicore.R cites md.stan and tries to run it on 4 chains but cores parameter in may differ (1, 2, 4, 8, 16).
-For each running, the time will be logged.
+For each execution, the time will be logged.

 When cores <= chains, time of execution is proportionate to 1/cores.
 When cores > chains, further increase in cores does not help with reducing time.